 At the moment, North Carolina residents only have three options if they want to put money down on their favorite sporting events.
 Two retail sportsbooks are called “The Book” and are located at either of the state’s Harrah’s locations: Cherokee Casino Resort and Cherokee Valley River Casino.
 A third location recently opened as part of the Catawba Two Kings Casino.

 As you can see, there isn’t a lot of variety in the North Carolina sports betting industry.
 Ultimately, this lack of variety has resulted in a less than stellar growth rate for sports betting in North Carolina.

 A bill that would have legalized online betting and expanded sports betting licensure in the state, SB 688, fizzled in June of 2022.
-It would have allowed for up to 12 different online betting platforms and several brand new retail sports betting locations including at professional sports venues.
+It would have allowed for up to 12 different online betting platforms and several brand new retail sports betting locations including at professional sports venues in North Carolina.
 It was not to be however, and prospective bettors will need to wait a bit longer in the Tar Heel State.

 At the moment, sports wagering options are pretty narrow.
 Let’s take a closer look at retail sports betting in North Carolina as it stands today and explore how it may evolve in the future.